 Brihadeeshwara Temple Tanjavur - Built by Raja Raja Chola I between 1003 and 1010 AD, the temple is a part of the UNESCO World Heritage Site known as the "Great Living Chola Temples".
 A colonnaded prakara with sub-shrines dedicated to the ashatadikpalas and a main gopuram, known as Rajarajntiruvasal, encompasses the massive temple of this South India monuments.

 Gangaikonda cholapuram Temple - Located in Thanjavur, Tamil Nadu, this temple dedicated to Lord Shiva was built by Rajendra Chola in 11th century, and has a concave outline and is divided into eight zones.
 This temple stands next to the famous Brihadeeshwara temple, built by his father King Rajaraja Chola.
 It is regarded as the reproduction of Brihadisvara Temple built by his father.
-This is also UNESCO World Heritage Site.
+This is also UNESCO World Heritage Site and one of the South India monuments.

 Thiruvannamalai Temple - Built in around 750 A.D, this ancient temple is dedicated to Lord Shiva, here known as Annamalayar in the form of Lingam and Goddess Parvathi known as Apitakuchambal.
 Lord Shiva is worshipped here in the form of fire.